hexagontk/hexagon/README.md

 ## Status

 **DISCLAIMER**: The project is not yet production ready.
 Use it at your own risk.
-There are some modules not finished yet (e.g.: storage and HTTP client).

-It is used in personal not released projects to develop APIs and Web applications.

 Performance is not the primary goal, but it is taken seriously.
 You can check performance numbers in the [TechEmpower Web Framework Benchmarks][benchmark].
 You can also run the stress tests, to do